ankrutik/notes/aws/solutions_arch_cert/notes.md

 **rule scope**: filter the objects that this rule applies to or all objects

 **lifecycle rule actions**: what to **do**, to what **version** of object, at what **interval**; **transition** between states, delete, etc.

+Objects must be stored **at least 30 days** in the current storage class before you can transition them to STANDARD_IA or ONEZONE_IA.

 **Timeline summary** is displayed as describing what happens to applicable objects as time passes.